Pulsar P220 vs Yamaha R15 vs HH ZMR - 3 for all!

 Chennai-based two-wheeler maker TVS Motor Company today said it will re-enter the Indian electric scooter market with some existing and new models in the next fiscal.

-"We are working on introducing electric scooters and these are being experimented for the launch.
+The company is currently carrying out test runs of about 50 electric scooters across various towns in the country."We are working on introducing electric scooters and these are being experimented for the launch.
 By some time next fiscal, it will come (to the market)," TVS Motor Company President (Marketing) H S Goindi told reporters here.

 About 50 electric scooters, comprising some of its existing and new models, are being tested across the country, he added.